DataONEorg/sem-prov-design/docs/use-cases/semantics/semantic-annotation.md

 Author: Ben Leinfelder

 Date: May, 2014: Initial draft of semantic annotation model and indexing
+	  March 2017: Updated to reflect current state of prototype system

 Goal: Describe the current state of semantic annotation model using OBOE and OA (Open Annotation) concepts